10 Best Trackpads

 Connectivity: Wired, Bluetooth, or USB Receiver

 Wired USB trackpads are the simplest option: plug in, install drivers if needed, and you are done.
 They are a strong fit for fixed desks, docking stations, and anyone who does not want to think about charging.
-Wireless Bluetooth trackpads keep the desk clean and let you reposition the pad freely, at the current Amazon listing detail of occasional pairing quirks and the need to recharge.
+Wireless Bluetooth trackpads keep the desk clean and let you reposition the pad freely, at the cost of occasional pairing quirks and the need to recharge.
 Trackpads that include a 2.4G USB receiver or multiple connection modes are useful if you switch between a desktop tower, a laptop, and a tablet, because you can move the same peripheral across devices without re-pairing each time.

 Operating System and Gesture Support